pivotal/docs-tap/namespace-provisioner/use-case3.hbs.md

 The secrets for Git authentication allow the following keys: ssh-privatekey, ssh-knownhosts, username, and password.

->**Note**  if ssh-knownhosts is not specified, Git will not perform strict host checking.
+>**Note**  If ssh-knownhosts is not specified, Git does not perform strict host checking.

 1. Create the Git secret.